nickmcmillan/accessibility-guide/README.md

 * If the form contains a CAPTCHA ensure a text version provided.
 Eg 2+1=? is more accessible than an image containing text
 * Standard form elements (such as dropdown `<select>` boxes) will be used where possible, and plugins which enable custom styling should be avoided
 * All forms will use a submit button (forms should not submit upon changing selection/options) as this can be problematic for keyboard users
+* Avoid redundant entry.
+A user shouldn't have to enter the same information twice.
+For example; some checkout forms have a checkbox labeled "Shipping address is the same as billing address".
+This is a great solution to avoid reduntant entry.

+### Authentication
+* Make it possible to authenticate without remembering, transcribing, or manipulating any information.
+What does this mean:
+* If you have a 2FA input field, use the attribute `autocomplete="one-time-code"` which should allow the user to autofill the field when the 2FA code lands in their SMS inbox
+* Allow biometrics to auto-fill login forms.
+Most smartphones have these built in.
+This saves the user having to remember their credentials.
+* Let password managers and browser auto-fill do their thing.
+Ensure that input fields have the appropriate attributes to help facilitate this.
+* Don't prevent the user from copying or pasting in the password field.
+* Consider an OAuth login method (like login with Google, etc).
+*

 # Developing